-- Care coordination between the behavioral health facility and community services - Further development of resource networks to share information regarding provider capacity, insurance accepted, modalities of care offered, etc. - Assistance funds (while insurance is anticipated to pay for most of the services) to provide limited help with service expense(s) and flexible funding to assist with medications, transportation, deductibles/co-pays, etc., in the facility and within the following levels of care64: - Intensive Outpatient (IOP) services with average length of stay 30 visits65 - Outpatient (OP) services with average length of stay 10 visits66 - Medication Assisted Treatment (MAT)67 - Other assistance as needed to ensure care
+- Care coordination between the behavioral health facility and community services - Further development of resource networks to share information regarding provider capacity, insurance accepted, modalities of care offered, etc. - Assistance funds (while insurance is anticipated to pay for most of the services) to provide limited help with service expense(s) and flexible funding to assist with medications, transportation, deductibles/co-pays, etc., in the facility and within the following levels of care: - Intensive Outpatient (IOP) services with average length of stay 30 visits - Outpatient (OP) services with average length of stay 10 visits - Medication Assisted Treatment (MAT) - o Other assistance as needed to ensure care health issues than a jail or hospital emergency room.
+By providing an early intervention alternative to detention or a hospital visit, officials anticipate law enforcement resources, as well as jail and emergency room costs, will be avoided.